SadnessMonday/BetterPhysics/README.md

 ## Documentation
 - [Documentation](https://sadnessmonday.com/pages/betterphysics/)

+## Community & Discussion

+Want help with this asset?
+Want to just talk about it?
+Come join us on our [Discord Server](https://discord.gg/Nq2et6jzGt)

 ## Support
 BetterPhysics is a *free* open-source project that I am developing in my free time.
 If you like it you can support me by donating: